mrbusche/backseatfan.com/_posts/2010-08-23-brett-favre-interview-with-al-michaels.md

   </p>

   <p>
     He probably asked for a little better deal.
-It probably sounded like&#8230; &#8220;Awww Shucks, I guess I could play again, but I don't know if my ankle will hold up, if I had say another 3 Million Guaranteed maybe I could test out this ankle and see how it goes.&#8221; He might not of asked for it, but he probably implied it quite a bit when talking to Childress.
+It probably sounded like?
+"Awww Shucks, I guess I could play again, but I don't know if my ankle will hold up, if I had say another 3 Million Guaranteed maybe I could test out this ankle and see how it goes."
+He might not of asked for it, but he probably implied it quite a bit when talking to Childress.
   </p>

   <p>